 By registering your company and advertising your vacancy online, you are agreeing to the following terms and conditions:

 Please provide clear and full details about the opportunity advertised.
-If the vacancy is filled before the stated closing date please retract it from MYC.
+If the vacancy is filled before the stated closing date, please retract it from MYC.
+For advice on making the most of using our jobs board please see our handy hints guide.

 Employers must ensure that all advertisements are fully compliant with all legal obligations.
-For more information on employment legislation please visit https://www.gov.uk/browse/employing-people or employing staff: https://www.gov.uk/employing-staff
+For more information on employment legislation, please visit the government website for employing people or employing staff.

 Contracts of employment are between the student or graduate and the employer.
 It is the duty of the employer to comply with all legal obligations with regard to the employment of students and graduates.